 Now Democrats are fighting to regain the edge.
 Despite Obama’s potential to repurpose his campaign infrastructure to shore up Democratic support, the party suffered during his White House years.
 Democrats lost more than 900 elected spots at the local, state, and national level, and very few of the lessons and resources from Obama’s victories trickled down to the state and local races.

-Virginia is the laboratory for 2018
+Virginia is the

 The campaign landscape continues to shift under politicos’ feet, says Drzymala, former digital director for senator Cory Booker (and a volunteer advisor for Simonds’ campaign).
 Political professionals face a new reality, and Virginia’s election may prove to be a template for the nation.